YusefSaid/N-BaIoT-Anomaly-Detection-Enhanced/README.md

 - `custom_data_loader.py` - Enhanced data loading with proper methodology
 - `custom_model.py` - Autoencoder with threshold optimization
+- `debug_data.py` - Data quality analysis and issue detection
+- `validate_data.py` - Comprehensive dataset validation and consistency checks
 - `original_code/` - Original implementation files
 - `papers/` - Research papers and references

+### Utility Scripts

+**When to use debug_data.py:**
+- Before training to identify data quality issues
+- When working with new datasets
+- To understand feature distributions and correlations

+**When to use validate_data.py:**
+- To verify dataset integrity after download
+- To check train/test file consistency
+- For comprehensive data quality reporting

 ## Research Notes